-Concern that a young person is being coerced to provide sexually explicit images Concern that a young person is being bribed by someone for their inappropriate online activity Concern that a young person is selling sexual services via Accessing dating agencies via mobile phones (e.g. 2 the Internet flirt line) Unexplained increased mobile phone / gaming credits Going online during the night Being secretive, using mobile phone for accessing Unwilling to share / show online or phone contacts websites, etc., more than computers Concerns that a young person's online friendship has Concern that a young person is having an online developed into an offline relationship relationship Sharing of inappropriate images amongst friends New contacts with people outside of town Spending increasing amount of time on social Spending increasing amount of time with online networking sites including Facebook or on shared friends and less time with friends from school or gaming sites neighbourhood Increased time on webcam, especially if in bedroom
+E Safety Domain Yes Yes No No Possible Possible Evidence of sexual bullying and/or vulnerability through Concern that inappropriate images of a young person Internet or social networking sites are being circulated via the Internet/phones Exchanging inappropriate images for cash, credits or Receiving gifts through the post from someone the other items young person does not known Concern that a young person is being coerced to provide Concern that a young person is being bribed by sexually explicit images someone for their inappropriate online activity Concern that a young person is selling sexual services via Accessing dating agencies via mobile phones (e.g. 2 the Internet flirt line) Unexplained increased mobile phone / gaming credits Going online during the night Being secretive, using mobile phone for accessing Unwilling to share / show online or phone contacts websites, etc., more than computers Concerns that a young person's online friendship has Concern that a young person is having an online developed into an offline relationship relationship Sharing of inappropriate images amongst friends New contacts with people outside of town Spending increasing amount of time on social Spending increasing amount of time with online networking sites including Facebook or on shared friends and less time with friends from school or gaming sites neighbourhood Increased time on webcam, especially if in bedroom Notes

+Looked After Children Domain Yes No Yes No

+Possible Possible

-Looked After Children Domain Yes No Possible Yes No Possible Living in residential care Frequently missing from placement Multiple placement breakdown Going missing with other children
+Living in residential care Frequently missing from placement

+Multiple placement breakdown Going missing with other children

+Notes

+High

 What is the level of risk for this child?
-High

-Medium

-Low
+Medium Low